 Requirements/recommendations often look like this:

-Courses should be taken for a grade and not Satisfactory/Unsatisfactory (S/U) as most medical schools will not accept S/U.
+Courses should be taken for a grade and not Satisfactory/Unsatisfactory (S/U) as most schools will not accept S/U.

 For guidance scheduling use our Course Planning Worksheet with Trinity Worksheet or Pratt Worksheet